 Classes encourage connection with classmates and shared learning experiences in a supportive environment.
 The friends made in the classroom can create opportunities for developing outside training circles, travel companions to competitions, and people who understand your perspective.
 Sharing weekly time in the classroom is a great way to progress and grow with others.

 Weekly class sessions are one month long.
 There are no refunds for students missing classes.
 If there is space in another appropriate class in the same week, substituting is allowed.
 If Tammy cancels class, a makeup week will be added to the schedule.
 A class session costs between $100 to $125 per month.
-A 20% student discount is offered to all students aged 6 to 21 years.

 No reactive or aggressive dogs are allowed in class.
 If a dog shows any aggression toward people or other dogs in class he will be asked to leave the classroom and referred to a proper trainer/class.